For Inflamed Eyelids Do This

 Cleanliness: The First Step Towards Healthy Eyes

-Daily cleansing of your eyelids can significantly decrease inflammation risks by eliminating makeup residue, dirt particles, and harmful microbes that might be causing irritation on the lids.
-Use an appropriate cleanser designed for sensitive skin around the eyes, ensuring they remain clean without triggering any discomfort.
+Daily cleansing of your eyelids can significantly decrease inflammation risks by eliminating makeup residue, dirt particles, and harmful microbes that might irritate the lids.

-If you notice symptoms such as redness or itchiness in your affected eye area, stop wearing eye makeup immediately since it could exacerbate these conditions.
+If you notice symptoms such as redness or itchiness in your affected eye area, stop wearing makeup immediately since it could exacerbate these conditions.
 Consider using hypoallergenic products specifically formulated for sensitive eyes if necessary.

 Nutrition: A Key Player in Eye Health

-The role diet plays in maintaining good health cannot be overstated; our eyes are no exception here either.
-Consuming foods rich in omega-3 fatty acids like fish aids in keeping our eyes lubricated, thereby reducing irritation and swelling often associated with dry-eye diseases accompanying blepharitis.
-Studies suggest daily intake of fish oil supplements can considerably improve these symptoms.
+Consuming foods rich in omega-3 fatty acids, like fish, aids in keeping our eyes lubricated, thereby reducing irritation and swelling often associated with dry-eye diseases accompanying blepharitis.

-Olive oil's high monounsaturated fat content, along with antioxidants present within, helps reduce systemic inflammation, including those affecting areas around our eyeballs, making it another beneficial food item worth considering when planning diets geared towards healthy ocular systems.
+Olive oil's high monounsaturated fat content, along with antioxidants present within, helps reduce systemic inflammation, including those affecting areas around our eyeballs,

 Avoidance: Reducing Risk Factors For Anterior Blepharitis